- About TiDB

 statements_summary_history table stores data generated over the recent 12 hours.

-tidb_stmt_summary_max_sql_lengthconfiguration items affect memory usage.
-It is recommended that you adjust these configurations based on your needs.
+tidb_stmt_summary_max_sql_length configuration items affect memory usage.
+It is recommended that you adjust these configurations based on your needs, the SQL size, SQL count, and machine configuration.
 It is not recommended to set them too large values.
+You can calculate the memory usage using

 The statement summary tables have the following limitation: